cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpload.md

 Optional.
 If set to true, `gpload` will not drop the external table objects and staging table objects it creates.
 These objects will be reused for future load operations that use the same load specifications.
 This improves performance of trickle loads (ongoing small loads to the same target table).

-If `LOG_ERRORS: true` is specified, `REUSE_TABLES: true` must be specified to retain the formatting errors in Greenplum Database error logs.
+If `LOG_ERRORS: true` is specified, `REUSE_TABLES: true` must be specified to retain the formatting errors in Cloudberry Database error logs.
 If `REUSE_TABLES: true` is not specified, formatting error information is deleted after the `gpload` operation.

-If the <external_table_name> exists, the utility uses the existing table.
+If the `<external_table_name>` exists, the utility uses the existing table.
 The utility returns an error if the table schema does not match the `OUTPUT` table schema.

 **`STAGING_TABLE`**